Resolution of Singularities of Arithmetical Threefolds II: Application to Resolution in dimension three.

-\begin{proof} By proposition \ref{redtoLU}, it is sufficient to prove that (LU) holds for every quasi-excellent local domain $A$ of dimension three.
 Let $v$ be a valuation of $K$ as in (LU).
 Denote by

 the value group and rational rank of $v$.
-To begin with, we may assume that $\mathrm{dim}{\cal O}_v=1$, i.e. $\Gamma_v \subset (\R, \geq)$, applying \cite{NSp} theorem 1.1 (valid in all dimensions) or using the dimension three techniques in \cite{CoP1} proposition 5.1.
-Although this reduction may not preserve the property ``$k_v | k $ algebraic'', we may assume that it does since transcendental residue extensions provide a reduction in $\mathrm{dim}A$ after blowing up.
+To begin with, we may assume that $\mathrm{dim}{\cal O}_v=1$, i.e. $\Gamma_v \subset (\R, \geq)$, applying \cite{NSp} Theorem 1.1 (valid in all dimensions) or using the dimension three techniques in \cite{CoP1} Proposition 5.1.
+We may also assume that the residue extension $k_v | k $ is algebraic: if $x \in {\cal O}_v$ has transcendental residue, replacing $A$ by $B:=A[x]_{m_v\cap A[x]}$ gives a reduction on dimension, since $\dim B<\dim A$ by the dimension formula.

-Since $A$ is local quasi-excellent, its formal completion $\hat{A}$ w.r.t. $m_A$ is reduced \cite{EGA2}(7.8.3)(vii) and remark (7.8.4)(i), so
+Since $A$ is local quasi-excellent, its formal completion $\hat{A}$ w.r.t. $m_A$ is reduced \cite{EGA2}(7.8.3)(vii) and Remark (7.8.4)(i), so